burninrubber0/BPRoadRuleLimitRemover/README.md

+### Archival note
+This repository has been archived due to issues pertaining to invalid scores.
+The most noticeable of these, though not the most important, is incorrect entries in Today's Best while online.
+Possible reasons for this include, among other things:

+- The values being used for more than just score limits
+- The method used to measure and/or validate scores being buggy
+- The netcode used to send/receive scores being buggy

+Following archival, there should be no allowed use of this tool in speedrunning or other moderated scoreboards unless the issues are resolved.

 # Burnout Paradise Road Rule Limit Remover
 Removes the minimum time limit of 2 seconds from Time Road Rules and raises the maximum score limit of $1000000000 on Showtime Road Rules to $2000000000 by modifying the game's executable.